SAKryukov/dotnet-solution-structure/articles/article0.md

 So, let's start with the approaches based on XAML markup.
 It should be based on developer-defined data types and enforce entering data in XAML in a safe manner, backed by Intellisense.

-Basically, we need to support usual data types defined be the developer using already available XAML markup.
-Some usefule custom markup is predefined by three custom classes defined in "Markup.cs".
+Basically, we need to support the usual data types defined by the developer using already available XAML markup.
+Some useful custom markup is predefined by three custom classes defined in "Markup.cs".
 The access to data objects is obtained by the method of the utility class `ResourseDictionaryUtility`, "Utility.cs".

 ### How to Obtain Resource Dictionary?

 If we are developing a UI application, we already have immediate access to resource dictionaries related to the application.
 For example, we have the access to instance members `System.Windows.Application.Resources` and `Window.Resources` for every loaded window.
-Same goes for `Page`, all types of `Control`, and many more classes.
+The same goes for `Page`, all types of `Control`, and many more classes.
 We can read data from these resources immediately, without loading any files.

-But when we really need an independent way to put data in a `ResourceDictionary` and access this data in code at any time?
+But when do we really need an independent way to put data in a `ResourceDictionary` and access this data in code at any time?
 In such cases, we may not even have an application.
-Moreover, we can even develop a WPF application without any UI; it could take data from command line and produce some result, put data in files or databases without user interaction, and it still can use XAML data as resources.
+Moreover, we can even develop a WPF application without any UI; it could take data from the command line and produce some results, put data in files or databases without user interaction, and it still can use XAML data as resources.

 No, loading a file via `Uri` is not an acceptable option.
 We should not use any *magic strings*, ever.
 Instead, we can embed a resource dictionary in some framework element with the `Resources` property.
 If we do so, we can use the luxury of the XAML editor.
 To see how to do it, let's start with the example below.

-Let's first consider a simplest possible approach.
+Let's first consider the simplest possible approach.

 ### Approach #1: A Very Simple One

-So, let's start with a simplest approach: write a simple data class to be represented in XAML.
+So, let's start with the simplest approach: write a simple data class to be represented in XAML.
 To start with, we need some project node to embed a `ResourceDictionary` in an editable way.
 For example, we can add a `Window` and rename the class name and a top XAML element.
 The simplest element would probably be a `FrameworkContentElement`, but it can be anything else known to the XAML editor and having a `ResourceDictionary` property.

 The element containing a `ResourceDictionary` doesn't have to take up memory though.
 After it is loaded, we only need an instance of `ResourceDictonary`.
 Then we pass this instance for further processing and exit the stack frame where the element was constructed.
 Then the garbage collector will dispose this inaccessible object, leaving the instance of `ResourceDictonary` to the developer.